9 College Costs Students Forget About

 8. Spring Break

-A 2020 survey of college students, reported that students spend around $620 on spring break, with senior-year students planning to spend closer to $760.
-Twenty-two percent said they planned to use student loan money to pay for spring break.
+According to the market data website Gitnux, the average college student spent approximately $1,080 on spring break trips in 2023.
+A 2020 survey reported that twenty-two percent of college students surveyed said they planned to use student loan money to pay for spring break.
 Spring break can seem like a rite of passage for college students and turning down the chance to take what might seem like a once-in-a-lifetime trip can be really hard.
 But you shouldn’t go into debt to fund a spring break you can’t afford.

 Tips: Don’t go overboard with travel plans just because your peers are.
 Know that it is ok to stay on campus and have a relaxing break or drive home to see your family.
 Another option is to plan a less-expensive spring break.
 Consider camping locally, volunteering, or taking a short road trip.
 These can be just as fun and meaningful as an exotic beach vacation.

 9. Emergency Expenses